Roman cursive: New Roman cursive

-New Roman cursive, also called minuscule cursive or later Roman cursive, developed from old Roman cursive.
-It was used from approximately the 3rd century to the 7th century, and uses letterforms that are more recognizable to modern readers: "a", "b", "d", and "e" have taken a more familiar shape, and the other letters are proportionate to each other rather than varying wildly in size and placement on the line.
+The informal style developed into a four-line script known as New Roman cursive, sometimes also called minuscule cursive or later Roman cursive.
+It was used from approximately the 3rd century to the 7th century.
+This style of cursive uses letterforms that are more recognizable to modern readers: "a", "b", "d", and "e" have taken a more familiar shape, and the other letters are proportionate to each other rather than varying wildly in size and placement on the line.
+The right-leaning vertical strokes of New Roman cursive were rounder and longer than similar strokes found in Old Roman Cursive.
+Although there were a smaller number of ligature combinations in New Roman cursive, some new ligature styles emerged by imposing the characteristics of one letter onto another.
+Letters had short lines extending horizontally towards the next letter.

 These letter forms would gradually evolve into various scripts with a more regional character by the 7th century, such as the Visigothic script in Spain, the Beneventan script in southern Italy, or the Merovingian script in northern France.
-They also formed part of the basis of the uncial and half-uncial scripts, particularly for the letters "a", "g", "r", and "s".
+They also formed part of the basis of the uncial and half-uncial scripts, particularly for the letters "a", "g", "r", and "s", which in turn are the basis for Gaelic type.